A-safarji/NLP-topic-modeling-project/README.md

 ## Project info
-NLP project: in order to work on NLP topic modeling we used Reddit to take posts, and do the topic modelling for each subreddit.
+NLP project(T5): in order to work on NLP topic modeling we used Reddit to take posts, and do the topic modelling for each subreddit.